alexandermazza/ShopAI/README.md

 To fix this ensure you have enabled `Set time and date automatically` in the `Date and Time` settings on your computer.

+## Features

+- **Ask Me Anything Widget**: Now robustly scrapes Judge.me reviews from the DOM, even if loaded asynchronously or after user scroll.
+Uses a MutationObserver and increased wait time to ensure up to 5 reviews are reliably captured and sent to the AI for context.
+Detailed logging is included for debugging and confirmation.

 ## Benefits

 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.